Two of Australia’s most influential sporting servants will be inducted into the Sport Australia Hall of Fame next week.

 Robert de Castella will be making the presentation to Dick Telford as part of his official Sport Australia Hall of Fame Induction next Thursday night.

 143 members have previously been inducted as General Members of The Sport Australia Hall of Fame.
 Along with 382 Athlete Members, there are a total of 525 members of The Sport Australia Hall of Fame.
-The full list can be found here.

 With a vision and values built around the words of the first inductee and Legend of Australian Sport, Sir Donald Bradman AC, the Sport Australia Hall of Fame is determined to carry to all Australians everywhere the symbol of excellence, as represented by all its members across all sports and genders.